scrapinghub/frontera/docs/source/topics/cluster-setup.rst

 Configuring Frontera
 ====================
-Every Frontera component requires it's own configuration module, but some options are shared, so we recommend to create a common modules and import settings from it in component's modules.
+Every Frontera component requires its own configuration module, but some options are shared, so we recommend to create a common modules and import settings from it in component's modules.

 1. Create a common module and add there: ::